ManonMarchand/three_component_model/README.md

 ## TODO list
 - [ ] check polyacrilamide sample (marco)
 - [ ] add flow curves to the database (manon)

+## What frontiers in physics says about articles rules

+Original Research articles are peer-reviewed, have a maximum word count of 12,000 and may contain no more than 15 Figures/Tables.
+Authors are required to pay a fee (A-type article) to publish an Original Research article.
+Original Research articles should have the following format: 1) Abstract, 2) Introduction, 3) Materials and Methods, 4) Results, 5) Discussion.